JasonHo420/Data-Processing-and-Storage/README.md

 ## How to run code
 1. Install or find a C++ complier

-2. Copy the code located in the main.cpp in the src folder
+2. Copy the code located in the main.cpp

 3. Replace any of the code located in the main function to test any functions further and then compile